-Parents/carers will be made fully aware of the planned support and interventions, and we will seek parental involvement to reinforce or contribute to progress at home.
+Parents/carers will be made fully aware of the planned support and interventions and we will seek parental involvement to reinforce or contribute to progress at home.
 Parents/carers will also be involved in reviews of support provided to their child and have clear information about the impact of the support and interventions, enabling them to be involved in planning next steps.

 If you want to talk to someone who is independent and knows about special educational needs, you can get advice from the local Derbyshire Information and Advice service or from national or local voluntary organisations.
-The Derbyshire Information and Advisory Support Service (DIASS) is Derbyshire's support service for parents of young people with additional needs.
-You can view information and contact details online at ias.service@derbyshire.gov.uk 01629 533668 (open Monday - Friday 9.30am - 3pm)
+This organisation was formerly Parent Partnerships and is now called Special Educational Needs and Disability (SEND) Information Advice and Support (IAS) Service.
+(SENDIASS).
+01629 533668 (open Monday - Friday 9.30am - 3pm)